 - “For every action there is an equal and opposite reaction.”

-The first law was actually developed by Galileo’s concept of inertia and due to this fact it is called the “Law of Inertia.”
+Galileo’s concepts of inertia helped develop the first law.
+The first law of motion is also known as the “Law of Inertia”.
 A perfect example of this would be an object in outer space.
-Any object in space will continue to move at a constant speed unless an external force acting on that object changes its speed.
+Any object in space will continue to move at a constant speed.
+Only a force will cause a bodies velocity to change.

-The second law, which is one of the most important law of motion, is used to determine the resultant forces due to a certain acceleration on an object.
+One of the most important laws of motion is the second law.
+The second law will allow you to determine resultant forces caused by an acceleration.
 This law is the basis of Kinetics.

 So why is dynamics important to a mechanical engineer?
-Simply, it is important to a mechanical engineer because most mechanical systems have motion, which means there are chances of acceleration which can cause a force.
-Those dynamic forces can in turn causes stresses on the object.
+It is important because most mechanical systems have motion.
+Due to this fact there are chances of acceleration which would cause a force.
+Those dynamic forces can in turn cause stresses on the object.
 They can also upset the balance of the object.
-Due to these facts it is important for a mechanical engineer to have firm understanding of Dynamics.
+Because of this it is important for a mechanical engineer to have firm understanding of Dynamics.